-Simona Halep withdraws from Miami Open with shoulder injury
+Barty advances to 4th round at Miami by beating Ostapenko

+She kept Ostapenko on the move and on the defensive, pulling her in and moving her from side to side.

+Barty is the defending champion as the 2019 winner.
+The tournament was canceled last year at the start of the coronavirus pandemic.

-MIAMI (AP) — No. 3-seeded Simona Halep withdrew from the Miami Open before her third-round match Saturday because of a right shoulder injury.
+Her potential path to the final became easier when No. 3-seeded Simona Halep withdrew before her third-round match because of a right shoulder injury.

 “I wanted to come here to give my best and play many matches, but unfortunately I can’t,” Halep said in a statement.